JohnHenry-Ward/JohnHenry-Ward/README.md

 # :wave: Hey there!
 I'm @JohnHenry-Ward
 I am a recent Computer Science grad looking for my first opprotunity in the software industry.
-I am most interested in Full Stack Web Development, as I enjoy the design of the front end and the technicality of the back end.
+I am most interested in Full Stack Development, as I enjoy the design of the front end and the technicality of the back end, but am open to any and all Software Engineer/Developer positions.
 You can learn more about me, my skills, and some projects I've worked on by checking out my portfolio website [here](http://johnhenryward.me).

 ## 🌱 What I'm currently working on